myoshimura080822/galaxy_in_docker_custom/README.md

 # galaxy_in_docker_custom

 This extension add NGS analysis tools for Dockerfiles in the bgruening/docker-galaxy-stable images from Björn A. Grüning.

 https://github.com/bgruening/docker-galaxy-stable

+# Installation
+- Install Docker on your computer
+- get the Image: ```docker pull myoshimura080822/galaxy_in_docker_custom```
+- follow the Usage of [Readme](https://github.com/bgruening/docker-galaxy-stable/blob/master/README.md)
+- start Galaxy

 # Install modules
 - tree